 - Heat two tablespoons of olive oil in a heatproof, lidded, casserole over a low to medium heat.

-- Once the oil is up to temperature, add the chopped vegetables and rosemary.
+- Once the oil is up to temperature, add the chopped vegetables.
+Sauté until the onions are soft and translucent.

 - Add the diced beef to the pan and increase the heat to medium.
 Stir until the beef is sealed.

-- Now add the chopped tomatoes, dried herbs, wine and sun-dried tomato paste.
-Season well then stir to combine.
+- Now add the marinade, chopped tomatoes and sun-dried tomato paste.

 - Increase the heat and bring the ragu up to the boil, then cover and place in the hot oven for 2½-3 hours until the meat is tender.